 Does the Type of Wood Affect the Flavor You Get from Smoking Meat?

 As noted above, mineral content plays a huge role in determining what kind of aroma wood produces once it is burned.
 But why is this, you ask?
 It is mainly because of the components known as guaiacol and syringol.
 Guaiacol impacts the type of taste imparted by the smoke, while syringol affects the scent of the smoke.
 It’s also important to note here the chemical makeup of the wood you use for smoking will influence what kind of smoke it ultimately produces.
-Factors such as combustion, humidity, and oxygen levels will also affect what kind of smoke you will ultimately get.
+Factors such as combustion, humidity, and oxygen levels will also affect what kind of smoke you will ultimately get, whether you use a vertical smoker or a reverse flow smoker.

 For now, let’s focus on how your choice of wood affects the flavor and aroma of the smoke.